 Under the legislation approved today, every EU country will be required to conduct a minimum of one inspection per 40,000 new motor vehicles registered in the previous year.
 At least 20 percent of these tests will have to be emissions-related.
 For countries with a low number of car registrations, a minimum of five tests must be conducted.

 Crucially, however, these tests will be still be conducted by the national authorities, meaning existing failures among national authorities may not be fixed.

 There is some new element of EU oversight: The commission will be able to carry out tests and inspections of vehicles to verify that the authorities are doing it correctly.
 If it discovers irregularities, it can trigger EU-wide recalls and fine carmakers up to 30,000 euros ($37,000) per non-compliant vehicle — replacing the lengthier process of taking infringement action against member states for not fining the automakers themselves.

 But the question remains — without an EU agency, who is going to exercise this new power?
 The legislation itself doesn’t set aside additional resources for what ought to be a significant task.

 The new rules will take effect on Sept.
 1, 2020.
 A new commission will be in office by then, and it will be up to that new administration to decide how seriously they want to take this oversight role.
 Without the authority to create an agency or regulatory body to do the work, it may prove too easy to put this task aside.

 If this is the case, the commission may indeed make good on Bieńkowska’s threat to introduce an EU agency.
-But by then several years will have been lost, and another Dieselgate scandal could have easily occurred in the meantime.Subscriber Login Subscription Enquiry
+But by then several years will have been lost, and another Dieselgate scandal could have easily occurred in the meantime.Subscriber Login Sales Enquiry